xullnn/ls_pull_over_push/180/answers.md

 28. How to insert string `'O' Sullivan'` into a table?

 In SQL string is wrapped by single quotation, we need to use single quotation mark `'` to escape single quotation in a string.
-Double quation is used to escape arguments whose name collide with the SQL key words.
+Double quotation is used to escape arguments whose name collide with the SQL key words.

 29. What would cause a "Three State Boolean problem or Three Valued-logic problem" ?